selkies-project/selkies-gstreamer/docs/component.md

 They also handle remote cursors with the Pointer Lock API that allows you to correctly control interactive applications and games, and also modify the SDP (responsible for negotiating the stream between the host and the client) so that hidden web browser features can be utilized.

-WebRTC enables clients to decode the stream using GPU hardware acceleration, as well as GPU-accelerated stream encoding from the host.
+WebRTC enables web browser clients to decode the stream using GPU hardware acceleration, as well as GPU-accelerated stream encoding from the host.

 The architecture-independent components are available with the name **`selkies-gstreamer-web_${SELKIES_VERSION}.tar.gz`** for download in the [Releases](https://github.com/selkies-project/selkies-gstreamer/releases) for the latest stable version.